 The push for legalization of magic mushrooms

 The strongest pushes to make magic mushrooms legal are currently taking place in Canada, South Africa and the United States.
 Before Oregon’s legalization of magic mushrooms, Denver’s Initiative 101, which passed in 2018, decriminalized psilocybin, and directed law enforcement to give lowest arrest priority to psychedelic mushrooms.
-Magic mushrooms have also been decriminalized in Ann Arbor, Michigan; Oakland and Santa Cruz, California; and Washington, D.C.
+Magic mushrooms have also been decriminalized in Ann Arbor, Michigan (with the state as a whole becoming a hot spot for psychedelics reform); Oakland and Santa Cruz, California; and Washington, D.C.
 And in April 2021, the state of Maine made a bid to join those states by introducing a bill to legalize psilocybin for therapeutic use.
 Like Oregon, Maine has appointed a Psilocybin Advisory Board to advise on passing the bill, which will submit its first report in April 2022.

 In South Africa, advocates — like those in the U.S. — have begun pushing for the decriminalization of magic mushrooms, on the basis that they have great therapeutic benefits.

 In late November, an organization called the Psychedelic-Assisted Therapy Initiative of South Africa launched; it is seeking to reverse the illegalization of magic mushrooms in South Africa, which happened in the 1960s.
 In an interview with South African radio station Cape Talk late last year, South African science writer Leonie Joubert, whose podcast series, The Psychonauts, focuses on the push for magic mushroom legalization in the country, said she anticipates the medical use of psilocybin will be approved in South Africa within two years.